apocalyptech/mordormissions/README.md

 The shell script `make.sh` can be used to generate PNGs and SVGs, if you're on a system which has `bash`.
 Otherwise just use Graphviz's "`dot`" utility to generate them however you like.
+The script will also attempt to compress the PNG images a bit using [OptiPNG](http://optipng.sourceforge.net/).

 OBSERVATIONS
 ------------